Robert Jenrick: Israel

-Reform UK
+Reform UK (while a Conservative)

+In a 2024 interview with Beth Rigby on SkyNews Jenrick indicated he would have "no problem" with Reform UK leader Nigel Farage joining the Conservative Party.

 In April 2025, a recording of Jenrick speaking to a student political society the previous month came to light.
-In it, following remarks about Nigel Farage's Reform UK party, he stated that:
+In it, following remarks about Farage's Reform UK party, he stated that:

-"I want the fight to be united.
-And so, one way or another, I’m determined to do that and to bring this coalition together and make sure we unite as a nation as well."
+"I want the right to be united.
+And so, one way or another, I'm determined to do that and to bring this coalition together and make sure we unite as a nation as well."

-This raised concerns that he was seeking to move toward a coalition or electoral alliance between Reform UK and the Conservative Party.
+This prompted media speculation that he was seeking to move toward a coalition or electoral alliance between Reform UK and the Conservative Party.
 The leaders of both parties had both previously stated that no such deal was on the table.

-Later on 25 April 2025, he said on ITV's Good Morning Britain in response to being asked about the earlier comments: “Well look, Kemi Badenoch and I are on exactly the same page.
-Kemi has been very clear there won’t be a pact with Reform, and I’ve said time and again that I want to put Reform out of business.
+Later on 25 April 2025, he said on ITV's Good Morning Britain in response to being asked about the earlier comments: "Kemi has been very clear there won't be a pact with Reform, and I've said time and again that I want to put Reform out of business.
 I want to send Nigel Farage back to retirement."

 Personal life

 Jenrick is married to Michal Berkner.
 She is nine years older than Jenrick, and is the grandchild of Holocaust survivors.
 She is an Israeli-born and US-educated corporate lawyer who practises mainly in London.
 Together, they have three daughters, whom they are bringing up in the Jewish faith.
 One of their children was born in 2013, the year that former prime minister Margaret Thatcher died, and has the middle name Thatcher in tribute to her.

 In 2022, following Russia's invasion of Ukraine, Jenrick's family took in a Ukrainian refugee family.
-He was the first British MP to do so, but critics remarked that they were housed in his taxpayer-funded Newark home.
+He was the first British MP to do so, but the family was housed in his taxpayer-funded Newark home.

 Jenrick owns three homes: two in London, including a £2.5m townhouse less than a mile from the Houses of Parliament, and Eye Manor, a Grade I listed building in Herefordshire which he purchased for £1.1 million in 2009.
 His constituency of Newark is 150 mile from his family home in Herefordshire.
 He rents a £2,000-per-month property in his Newark constituency, which is paid for by the MPs' second homes allowance.

 In April 2023, Jenrick was disqualified from driving for six months and fined £1,639 after travelling at 68 mph in a 40 mph speed limit zone on the M1 in August 2022.
 Jenrick said he accepted the court's decision and that he did not see a variable speed limit which had been applied on the motorway.
 It was reported that Jenrick had previously been fined £307 and given three penalty points in March for exceeding the speed limit on the A40 in west London in August 2021.